Responding to media inquiries

 General advice for working with the media

-Dealing with a member of the media — whether they are working for print, television or other medium – can be nerve-wracking.
-Here are some guidelines to help ease anxiety while providing accurate information and helping the reporter meet their needs.
+We understand that responding to a member of the media — whether they are working for print, television or another medium – can be nerve-wracking.
+Here are some guidelines to help ease anxiety while providing accurate information about MSU and helping the reporter meet their needs.

-• Be prompt, helpful and honest in your dealing with the media.
-All contacts from the media should be returned as soon as possible, in deference to reporters' deadlines.
-Make sure you understand each question from the media before answering.
-If you cannot answer the question, or are uncomfortable providing a response, take the reporter's number and advise them that someone who can provide the information will contact him/her as soon as possible.
+- Make sure you understand each question from the media before answering.
+It is acceptable to request questions in writing, as it can help in providing fuller, accurate answers.
+If you cannot answer a question, or are uncomfortable providing a response, gather the reporter's contact information and let the know that someone will contact them as soon as possible.
 Then follow up by contacting the appropriate media specialist or the News Service director.

-• Remember that in responding to the media, you can be seen as representing and speaking for the university.
-Avoid sharing your personal opinions, and if you do, clearly and carefully identify them as your opinions.
+- Remember that in responding to the media, you can be seen as representing and speaking for the university.
+Avoid sharing personal opinions, and if you do, clearly and carefully identify them as your opinions.

-• Only public information on faculty and staff may be provided without the employee's written approval.
+- Only public information on faculty and staff may be provided without the employee's written approval.
 Public information can be found on the MSU Directory.
+If in doubt about what information is public, reach out to the News Service for guidance.